How a Dutch blueberry pilot proves that agri-PV can protect crops, save water and generate clean energy

 Wouter Aerts, Hayberries B.V.

-The project was not designed to guarantee a 30% yield increase but to evaluate whether agrivoltaic design could reduce weather-related losses while maintaining normal production and collect scientific data on crop growth and energy output.
+The project was not meant to guarantee a 30% yield increase.
+Instead, it aimed to evaluate if agrivoltaic design could reduce weather-related losses.
+It also sought to maintain normal production and gather scientific data on crop growth and energy output

 Technology & Design for Agri-PV Systems